-An attorney and founder of The GigaLaw Firm, Doug Isenberg is a recognized leader on Internet law; a domain name arbitrator; a frequent author and speaker on Internet legal issues; and an adjunct professor of computer and cyberspace law.
+An attorney and founder of The GigaLaw Firm, Doug Isenberg is a recognized leader on Internet law; a domain name arbitrator; and a frequent author and speaker on Internet legal issues.
+He has also served as an adjunct professor of computer and cyberspace law.

 The World Trademark Review has said that Doug is “a whiz on all things to do with Internet law and domain names” (World’s Leading Trademark Professionals, 2015 edition); and the Atlanta Business Chronicle has called him an “international authority on Internet law” (September 22, 2006).
 He is included in the 2020 Edition of The Best Lawyers in America for technology law.